nitrado/terraform-provider-ec/docs/resources/formation_vessel.md

 page_title: "ec_formation_vessel Resource - terraform-provider-ec"
 subcategory: ""
 description: |-
-  A Vessel is the specification of a game server to be deployed on a specific Region..
+  A Vessel is the specification of a game server to be deployed on a specific Region.
 ---

 # ec_formation_vessel (Resource)

-A Vessel is the specification of a game server to be deployed on a specific Region..
+A Vessel is the specification of a game server to be deployed on a specific Region.